 The Sennheiser MOMENTUM 4 Wireless gets style points

-If you’re looking for auto-pause and auto-resume, aptX, aptX LL, and AAC support, and much more, the Sennheiser MOMENTUM 4 Wireless just might be for you.
-This wireless noise canceling headset has drops the metal build of its predecessor for a plastic construction that still feels nice.
-The fabric covered headband and plush memory foam ear pads are very comfortable, which makes it easy to wear this for longer than the Momentum 3.
+If you’re looking for auto-pause and auto-resume, aptX, aptX LL, AAC support, and much more, the Sennheiser MOMENTUM 4 Wireless just might be for you.
+This wireless noise canceling headset has dropped the metal build of its predecessor for a plastic construction that still feels nice.
+The fabric-covered headband and plush memory foam ear pads are very comfortable, which makes it easy to wear this for longer than the Momentum 3.

-The default frequency response sticks very close to our target curve, so you shouldn’t need to change much to get it sounding nice, but you can always equalize the MOMENTUM 4 using the Sennheiser Smart Control app.
+The default sound is very nice, but you can always equalize the MOMENTUM 4 using the Sennheiser Smart Control app.
 You can also use the app to adjust ANC levels and enable a transparency mode.
 The active noise canceling is effective at quieting midrange frequencies, and the headphones’ passive isolation quiets high frequencies.
-Unfortunately, the headphones don’t do a very good job of attenuating low frequencies which are the most important frequencies if you’re trying to cancel out the rumble of an airplane or bus.
+Unfortunately, the headphones don’t do a very good job of attenuating low frequencies, which are the most important frequencies if you’re trying to cancel out the rumble of an airplane or bus.

-If you want an affordable alternative, try Anker Soundcore Space Q45
+If you want an affordable alternative, go for the Sennheiser ACCENTUM Wireless

-The Apple AirPods Pro (2nd generation) are the best true wireless AirPods Max alternative
+The Apple AirPods Pro (2nd generation) is the best true wireless AirPods Max alternative

 If you want to stick within the Apple sphere but don’t feel like shelling out $549, well, we don’t blame you.
 The Apple AirPods Pro (2nd generation) is a great true wireless alternative to the AirPods Max.
 This is among our favorite sets of noise canceling true wireless earbuds, and the second generation brings a handful of notable improvements.

-The AirPods Pro (2nd generation) has pretty much all the comforts the AirPods Max have, but it features the newer H2 chip for easy connection to Apple devices, battery optimization, and some fun features like Spatial Audio, which mimics surround sound.
+The Apple AirPods Pro (2nd generation) has pretty much all the comforts the AirPods Max have.
+Still, it features the newer H2 chip for easy connection to Apple devices, battery optimization, and some fun features like Spatial Audio, which mimics surround sound.
 If you don’t have a myriad of Apple products, you’ll be missing out on a lot of these features because many of them are only available for iOS and macOS.

-The earbuds and charging case have an IPX4 rating, so they’re a good option for workout earbuds.
-Apple integrated a pretty decent microphone system and you can use this for casual calls, and professional ones in a pinch.
-The AirPods Pro case charges via Lightning cable and the earbuds last about 5 hours, 43 minutes with ANC enabled.
-The case also features a new U1 chip, which adds location tracking support for it through the Apple Find My app, and little speaker which can emit a noise to help you find it when you can’t remember where you set it down.
+Apple integrated a pretty decent microphone system, and you can use this for casual calls and professional ones in a pinch.
+The AirPods Pro case charges via Lightning cable, and the earbuds last about 5 hours 43 minutes with ANC enabled.
+The case also features a new U1 chip, which adds location tracking support for it through the Apple Find My app, and a little speaker that can emit noise to help you find it when you can’t remember where you set it down.

-Should you get the Bose QuietComfort 45 instead of Apple AirPods Max?
+Should you get the Bose QuietComfort instead of the Apple AirPods Max?

 The best Apple AirPods Max alternatives: Notable mentions

-- Focal Bathys: Keep in mind that Apple AirPods Max have set the tone for the marketing upping the prices of headphones, so it should come as no surprise that premium enthusiast headphones like these go for more money ($699 at Amazon).
-These sound great, use a myriad of excellent codecs, and have some ANC to boot.
+- Focal Bathys ($699 at Amazon): Keep in mind that Apple AirPods Max has set the tone for the marketing by upping the prices of headphones, so it should come as no surprise that premium enthusiast headphones like these go for more money.
+These sound great, use a myriad of excellent codecs and have some ANC to boot.
 You won’t get the same level of tech wizardry or app integration, just good sound and connectivity.

-- JBL Live 660NC: For a decent set of ANC headphones these perform relatively well and undercut the AirPods Max price.
+- JBL Live 660NC ($149 at Amazon): For a decent set of ANC headphones, these perform relatively well and undercut the AirPods Max price.
 The mic isn’t the best we’ve heard, but the ANC is pretty good.
-Pick it up for $149 at Amazon.

-- Sennheiser HD 350BT: Not the newest kid on the block, the HD 350BT upgrades your listening experience with aptX and aptX-LL support (in addition to AAC and SBC), and it’s rather inexpensive.
-The ANC won’t beat the AirPods Max, but your wallet won’t suffer with these for $86 at Amazon.
+- Sennheiser HD 350BT ($86 at Amazon): Not the newest kid on the block, the HD 350BT upgrades your listening experience with aptX and aptX-LL support (in addition to AAC and SBC), and it’s rather inexpensive.
+The ANC won’t beat the AirPods Max, but your wallet won’t suffer with these.

-- Shure AONIC 50: Although its ANC has been beaten out, the AONIC 50 is a great quality set of headphones with upgraded leather padding and a huge selection of codecs.
-As a complete package it’s pretty luxurious for $298 at Amazon.
+- Shure AONIC 50 ($298 at Amazon): Although its ANC has been beaten out, the AONIC 50 is a great quality set of headphones with upgraded leather padding and a huge selection of codecs.
+As a complete package, it’s pretty luxurious.

-- Shure AONIC 40: A more stripped down version of the Shure AONIC 50, the AONIC 40 still offers great comfort, good looks, and a ton of connectivity.
-The ANC isn’t the best, which is the downside for the price ($247 at Amazon).
+- Shure AONIC 40 ($247 at Amazon): A more stripped-down version of the Shure AONIC 50, the AONIC 40 still offers great comfort, good looks, and a ton of connectivity.
+The ANC isn’t the best, which is the downside for the price.

-- Skullcandy Crusher ANC 2: So, if you want some of the ease of use you get from AirPods Max, but prefer way more bass these headphones are pretty decent.
-You won’t get the same level of noise canceling, but otherwise they’re decent, notably the mic and only $229.99 at Manufacturer site.
+- Skullcandy Crusher ANC 2 ($229.99 at Manufacturer site): So, if you want some of the ease of use you get from AirPods Max but prefer way more bass, these headphones are pretty decent.
+You won’t get the same level of noise canceling, but otherwise, they’re decent notably the microphone.

-- Sony WH-XB910N: These ones are for the folks out there who like way more bass than most headphones yield by default.
-It has good ANC, 360 audio, touch controls, and sells for $148 at Amazon.
+- Sony WH-XB910N ($148 at Amazon): These ones are for the folks out there who like way more bass than most headphones yield by default.
+It has good ANC, 360 audio, and touch controls.

 What you should know about the best AirPods Max alternatives